-PTSD Service Dog Training in your local area
+PTSD Service Dog Training

 A Psychiatric/ PTSD service animal will be able to go anywhere with their handler and assist them in times of high anxiety and stress.
 A service dog will provide emotional support, reintegration into society, reduce depression, reduce the frequency and severity of flashbacks, anchor handler to the present and reduce suicidal ideation.

 Individuals with PTSD often feel unsafe and unsure of reality, especially in public settings.
-Service dogs for ptsd can help ground their handler to reality, prevent people from crowding or rushing up to them and provide the emotional support needed to de-escalate anxieties.
+Service dogs for PTSD can help ground their handler to reality, prevent people from crowding or rushing up to them and provide the emotional support needed to de-escalate anxieties.
 They can be trained to recognize the signs of a panic attack, wake individuals experiencing night terrors and regulate emotional responses through pressure.

 Get a FREE in-home evaluation